 Adverse reactions may occur upon discontinuation of sertraline hydrochloride [See Warnings and Precautions (5.5)].
 Gradually reduce the dosage rather than stopping sertraline hydrochloride abruptly whenever possible.

-Sertraline hydrochloride oral concentrate and oral solution must be diluted before use.
+Sertraline hydrochloride oral solution must be diluted before use.

 Instruct patients or caregivers to immediately take the dose after mixing.

 25 mg tablets: light green film-coated, engraved on one side with "G 4960" and on the other side scored and engraved with "25 mg"